Niniania/tech-test-netcore/SOLUTION.md

 dotnet ef migrations add AddRankToTodoItem dotnet ef database update hidden the jquery sort, mvc makes more sense now with the sort combined

+8
+to handle potential performance issue from gravatar Im calling it asynch, which then resulted in changing methods in the application to asynch created model based on sample json from gravat api, only the values needed are serialised added dependency injection for the services, as wanted to test and needed to mock